 We know that a diet rich in fresh fruits and vegetables, free of sprays and chemicals, is good for all of us.
 For some, access to these healthy foods is difficult and sometimes unattainable.
 Cheap meats, processed foods, and sweets line the shelves of markets in impoverished areas.
 Chemical-laden foods are often the only choice.

 Donate toward a full ($499) or partial share of a Laurino Farm CSA for a family in need.
 By contributing to this program, you will make it possible for families to gain access to the freshest of fruits and vegetables, as well as delicious recipes and tips for cooking.
-If you would like to donate toward the Caring Sharing Agriculture program, please note that we will need you to place your donation by July 10th.
+If you would like to donate toward the Caring Sharing Agriculture program, please note that we are only taking donations for a short while longer.